Penguin Island (TV series)

 Penguin Island is an Australian natural history television documentary series about the little penguin.

 The series premiered on 30 June 2010 on BBC TV.
-In Australia the show airs on ABC TV.
-The executive producer and series producer is Sally Ingleton and the series director is Simon Target and the director of photography is David Parer.
+In Australia the show aired on ABC TV.
+The executive producer and series producer was Sally Ingleton, the series director was Simon Target and the director of photography was David Parer.
 Penguin Island was produced by 360 Degree Films, ABC Documentary, Film Victoria, BBC Television and Arte France.
-The series comprises six half-hour episodes and was filmed over a year and a half from commencing spring 2007.
+The series comprises six half-hour episodes and was filmed over a year and a half commencing spring 2007.

-Penguin Island uses the latest underwater satellite tracking and Big Brother-style video surveillance to tell the story of several penguin families who live in a colony where relationships are fraught and survival is tenuous.
+Penguin Island used underwater satellite tracking and Big Brother-style video surveillance to tell the story of several penguin families who live in a colony.

-Over six 30-minute episodes, Penguin Island follows the penguins as a dedicated team of rangers and scientists monitor and protect them through the breeding season.
+Over six 30-minute episodes, Penguin Island followed the penguins as a team of rangers and scientists monitor and protect them through the breeding season.

-Filmed over a year by some of Australia's best documentary filmmakers, Penguin Island offers a rewarding insight into the lives of the stars of Phillip Island's internationally renowned Penguin Parade.

-Penguin Island first screened in Australia on 30 September 2010.
+Filmed over a year by some of Australia's documentary filmmakers, Penguin Island first screened in Australia on 30 September 2010.